 Event marketing refers to a variety of events.
 You could organize a small roundtable of seven to 10 guests, partner with another brand to sponsor a 5K, or set up an exhibit at a major trade show — or host one of these online.

-It doesn’t quite matter the size of your event as long as you’re bringing value to your customers, potential customers, and brand.
+It doesn’t quite matter the size of or platform for your event as long as you’re bringing value to your customers, potential customers, and brand.
 We’ll talk more about how to build an event marketing strategy below.

-In the meantime, let’s go over some of the different types of event marketing your company (or members of your company) could host, sponsor, or attend.
+In the meantime, let’s go over some of the different types of event marketing your company could host, sponsor, or attend.
 Note that all of these events can take place virtually, too.

 Conferences are large events typically organized and hosted by one major company and sponsored by a long list of smaller brands and businesses.
 Conferences are valuable for both B2B and B2C brands.
 These events typically offer the most dynamic agendas, filled with speakers, workshops, and networking opportunities.